x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-7-1-in-exchange-online.md

     - Large messages can't be sent to the group.
 However, senders of large messages will receive a different NDR.
 For more information about large messages, see the "Distribution group limits" section in [Exchange Online Limits](https://go.microsoft.com/fwlink/p/?LinkId=613633).

    To resolve the issue, join the group, or ask the group's owner or moderator to approve your message.
-Refer them to the [I'm the owner of a restricted distribution group.
-What can I do?](#im-the-owner-of-a-restricted-distribution-group-what-can-i-do) section later in this topic.
+Refer them to the [I'm the owner of a restricted group.
+What can I do?](#im-the-owner-of-a-restricted-group-what-can-i-do) section later in this topic.

 If none of the previous steps apply or solve your issue, contact the recipient's email administrator, and refer them to the [I'm an email admin.
 How can I fix this?](#im-an-email-admin-how-can-i-fix-this) section later in this topic.